The Seven Rings of Power: Understanding AI Crucible's Ensemble Strategies

 Keep enabled for quality: For high-stakes decisions, complex problems, or when thoroughness matters more than speed, keep all options enabled.

-Want to see these strategies in action?
-Our comprehensive getting started guide walks you through a real-world example, showing you exactly how to choose and configure strategies for maximum impact.
+Each of the seven strategies is designed for a specific class of problem.
+Our getting started guide walks you through a real-world example, showing exactly how to choose and configure strategies for your use case.

 The Seven Rings strategies aren't invented in a vacuum—they build upon established research in AI, multi-agent systems, and ensemble learning.
 Here's how each strategy relates to the academic literature and other implementations: